 I’m a traditionalist when it comes to Holiday decorating: I like greens, vibrant reds, punchy patterns, and any excuse to pull out plaid pillows and plaid ribbons for the tree.
-I always love decorating to the nines over the holidays—in a normal year, you will inevitably have guests coming in and out at a moment’s notice; and in a year like this one, we need all the warm holiday spirit we can get.
+I always love decorating to the nines over the holidays—whether I have guests coming in and out at a moment’s notice or just want to capture as much warm holiday spirit as possible.

 Whether entertaining for impromptu parties or virtual get-togethers, it’s always good to have some tricks up your sleeve to help you navigate with ease and keep the holidays as stress-free as possible.

 5 Tips to Help Welcome in the Holiday Season

 One: Open up your floorplan.

 My very first tip is at first glance more useful for large holiday bashes, but this year it will serve to change up the scenery at home so you truly feel transported to a room full of holiday spirit.
 Create space for any extra guests or, if you have none this year, to make room for trees, end tables strategically decorated, and that Black Friday winter decorating buy that you couldn’t resist.

 We spend almost a whole day or more turning our homes into Christmas wonderlands, so when at home, leave the lights on and light a candle.
 The light from the tree subs in way better than your floor lamp and casts a lovely, glowing warmth in the room.
 My favorite candles from Candlefish have a delicious pine scented candle (#004) that fills the house with a sweet and evergreen scent!